djbakerman/TrustLink/README.md

 TrustLink uses several smart contracts to achieve its functionality:

+Escrow: The Escrow contract is a crucial part of the TrustLink platform.
+It's responsible for managing the creation, negotiation, fulfillment, and recipient agreement status of escrows.
+This contract holds funds in a secure state until certain conditions are met, as defined by the service level agreements (SLAs).
+When a KPI violation occurs, as detected by the KPI contract, the Escrow contract initiates the process of transferring funds from the escrow account to the designated recipient.
+This could be the service recipient in case of an SLA violation, or back to the service provider if the SLA is met successfully.

+KPI: This is the main contract that interacts with the Chainlink network to fetch data from an external API.
+It manages the creation, updating, deletion, and fetching of KPI points and checks if a KPI has been violated.

+Escrow Factory: The EscrowFactory contract is responsible for creating and managing multiple instances of the Escrow contract.
+Each instance corresponds to a unique escrow agreement between two parties.

 IEscrow: This is an interface for the Escrow contract, which manages the creation, negotiation, fulfillment, and recipient agreement status of escrows.

 IKPI: This is an interface for the KPI contract, which manages the creation, updating, deletion, and fetching of KPI points.
-KPI: This is the main contract that interacts with the Chainlink network to fetch data from an external API.
-It manages the creation, updating, deletion, and fetching of KPI points and checks if a KPI has been violated.

 KPIFactory: This is a factory contract that manages the creation and retrieval of KPI contracts for each escrow.

 Basic Instructions: